EtherealEngine/etherealengine-docs/docs/4_development/2_ecs.md

 **onInit** is a function that is called when **setComponent** is called on an entity that does not have the component in question.
 It is passed the entity number and should return an object with the initial values for the component.

 ### onSet

 `entity: Entity, component: ComponentType<C>, json: SerializedComponentType<C>) => void`

 **onSet** is a function that is called each time **setComponent** is called.
 It is passed the entity number, the component object and json object.
 This is how reactive data can be updated in batch, allowing for tighter data flow, such as deserializing scene data.

 ### onRemove
 `(entity: Entity, component: ComponentType<C>) => void`

 **onRemove** is a function that is called when **removeComponent** is called on an entity that has the component in question.
 It is passed the entity number and the component object.
 This is where you would clean up any resources associated with the component.

 ### toJSON

 `(entity: Entity, component: ComponentType<C>) => SerializedComponentType<C>`

 **toJSON** is a function that is called when **serializeComponent** is called on an entity that has the component in question.
 It is passed the entity number and the component object.
 This is where serialized data can be generated, such as for saving a scene.

+## jsonID

+`string`

+**jsonID** is a string that is used to identify the component in json.
+It is used when deserializing and serializing scenes.

 ### reactor